 For example: A college purchases a subscription to a course review process to evaluate all courses at the institution.
 The courses at the college are 80 percent CTE-related and 20 percent college transfer.
 The college may fund only 80 percent of the subscription with Perkins funds.

-Any questions about potential conflicts should be discussed with a NCCCS Perkins CTE Contact
+Any questions about potential conflicts should be discussed with a NCCCS Assistant Director for Perkins/CTE

 Non-Allowable Expenditures